PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 11:30 am – 12:00 am	Robert Tadjiki on Charity and Volunteerism

-12:00 am – 1:00 pm Lunch, Interaction with Speakers, Visit Booths
+### 12:00 pm – 1:00 pm Lunch, Interaction with Speakers, Visit Booths

-### Individual Sessions

-Session in Auditorium
+### 12:15 pm – 12:45 pm Performance by Community Youth

+### 1:00 pm - 1:10 pm Victoria Ren Scholarship Award Ceremony

-1:00 pm – 3:00 pm		Successful High School Years by Hongcheng and Shirley Ma
+### 专题演讲 (Presentations) -- High School Years and Beyond

-Session in Room A
+(Students have priority in seating)

-1:00 pm – 2:00 pm		Put Kids on Driver Seats (space holder)
+1:00 pm – 2:00 pm		The Road to Your Dream: A Case Study, by Hongcheng Zhao

+2:00 pm – 2:45 pm		Discover Your Interests, Activities, and Career from Middle School to High School, by Shirley Ma

-2:00 pm – 3:00 pm		How to Form and Run a NPO (space holder)
+2:45 pm – 3:00 pm		Accomplishments in 2016-2017 by Middle and High School Students in the Community

-Session in Room B

-1:00 pm – 2:00 pm		(space holder)

-2:00 pm – 3:00 pm		(space holder)
+### 专题讨论 (Panel Discussion) -- How and Why Parenting Matters

+(Parents only session)

-### Exhibition Booth
+### 展台 (Booth)

-Lincoln High School Constitutional Team

-Sunset High School Speech and Debate Team

-Westview High School Lego Robotic Team

-Lake Oswego High School mock Trial Team

-Catlin Gabel School Period NPO

-PPS Flagship Mandarin Program

-PSU Confucius Institute

-Lee Association Dragon Team

-CCBA Dragon Boat Team

-...

-All Chinese Schools ($100 each)

-Organizations (NPO, Churches, NGO...) (free)
+Organizations (Clubs, NPO, NGO, Office...) (free)

+Chinese Schools ($200 each, 50% discount for those on community fund donation list)

-Sponsoring Companies ($300 each)
+Sponsoring Companies ($300 each, 30% discount for those on community fund donation list)

 **** Enrollment form will be available soon.

-## 演讲嘉宾 (Confirmed VIP Speakers)：
+## 演讲嘉宾 (Speakers)：

 ## John Iglesias
 <p><img src="/assets/images/activities/iglesias.png"></p>